cagininc/ManagePro/README.md

 # ManagePro

-ManagePro is a  admin dashboard application designed to simplify personnel management processes.
+ManagePro is a  admin dashboard application designed to simplify personnel management processes.This project was developed as part of a given task and serves as an example of a Turkish-language application.
+The codebase includes comments in Turkish.
 The platform enables administrators to handle tasks like monitoring attendance, managing leave requests, and sending critical notifications with an intuitive and responsive user interface.
 ## Screenshots
 ![UI Screenshot](./ui.png)
 ## Features